alexjilavu29/alexjilavu29/README.md

 # Welcome to My Profile! 👋

-I'm Alex, poised at the intersection of Computer Science and Economic Cybernetics as a final year student.
+I'm Alex, a final-year student specializing in Computer Science and Economic Cybernetics.
 With a passion for programming and data analysis, I'm 21 years young and eager to discover more and more of the tech world by the day.

 ## About Me
 - 🎓 Education: Final year for **Computer Science Bachelor's Degree** & **Economic Cybernetics Bachelor's Degree**